A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 HOLM, South Petherton

-the environment and the locality in the beautiful Somerset countryside.
+The food at Holm is driven by the seasons, the environment and the locality in the beautiful Somerset countryside.
 Working with local farmers, growers, butchers and anyone who shares the love of exceptional ingredients, treated with care and respect.
-(Book in advance, especially if you’re a big group.)
+Book in advance, especially if you’re a big group.

 Best for: A coffee and cake